hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the storage account.
 Changing this forces a new resource to be created.
 This must be unique across the entire Azure service, not just within the resource group.

 * `resource_group_name` - (Required) The name of the resource group in which to create the storage account.
 Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `account_kind` - (Optional) Defines the Kind of account.
-Valid options are `Storage`, `StorageV2` and `BlobStorage`.
+Valid options are `Storage`, `StorageV2`,  `BlobStorage`, and `FileStorage`.
 Changing this forces a new resource to be created.
 Defaults to `Storage`.

 * `account_tier` - (Required) Defines the Tier to use for this storage account.
 Valid options are `Standard` and `Premium`.
-Changing this forces a new resource to be created
+For `FileStorage` accounts only `Premium` is valid.
+Changing this forces a new resource to be created.

 * `account_replication_type` - (Required) Defines the type of replication to use for this storage account.
 Valid options are `LRS`, `GRS`, `RAGRS` and `ZRS`.

-* `access_tier` - (Optional) Defines the access tier for `BlobStorage` and `StorageV2` accounts.
+* `access_tier` - (Optional) Defines the access tier for `BlobStorage`, `FileStorage` and `StorageV2` accounts.
 Valid options are `Hot` and `Cool`, defaults to `Hot`.

 * `enable_blob_encryption` - (Optional) Boolean flag which controls if Encryption Services are enabled for Blob storage, see [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/) for more information.
 Defaults to `true`.